usc-acorn/capstone-micro2026/README.md

 The PrimeTime PX hierarchy reports and row-level power values used for the Capstone hierarchical power model construction in the paper cannot be released because they contain information protected by an NDA.
 The artifact therefore separates two workflows.

-- **Figures 4, 9, and 10 are reproduced as demonstrations using synthetic data.** The reports to be generated under `data/power_model_synthetic/` do not contain any values from the private reports.
-They exercise the same parsing, feature extraction, nonnegative fitting, activity-proxy, oracle, and plotting code, but they do not exactly reproduce the paper's numerical power model accuracy results.
+- **Figures 4, 9, and 10 are functional demonstrations using synthetic data.** The reports under `data/power_model_synthetic/` do not contain values from the private PTPX reports.
+They exercise the same parsing, feature extraction, nonnegative fitting, activity-proxy, oracle, and plotting code, but the numerical values and exact per-kernel trends are not expected to match those in the paper.
+The synthetic data is intentionally not tuned to reproduce the paper's exact results.
 - **The controller experiments use the released deployed coefficients.** The coefficients in `coeffs/` were learned from the private reports and are also embedded as defaults in `src/pipeline.py`.
 They contain no raw report